ConfusedPolarBear/intro-skipper/README.md

 <img alt="Plugin Banner" src="https://raw.githubusercontent.com/ConfusedPolarBear/intro-skipper/master/images/logo.png" />
 </div>

-Analyzes the audio of television episodes to detect and skip over intros.
+Analyzes the audio of television episodes to detect and skip over introductions and ending credits.

 If you use the custom web interface on your server, you will be able to click a button to skip intros, like this: